Training Outcomes Within Your Budget!

 The estiation is significantly affected by the nature of the software.
 Factors like the product's complexity, degree of innovation, required performance, and expected reliability impact the effort, time, and cost involved.
 Projects featuring intricate functionalities or advanced features may require more resources and time for development.

-The platform on which the software will operate also contributes to the estimation process.
+The platform where the software will operate also contributes to the estimation process.
 Considerations like compatibility with existing systems, hardware limitations, and software tools influence the effort required.
 Platform factors account for the adaptability and integration complexities that affect development efforts.

 The capabilities and experience of the development team influence project estimates.
 The skill levels, familiarity with the technology stack, and team cohesion impact productivity.
 An experienced and well-coordinated team might accomplish tasks more efficiently, affecting effort and time estimates.

 The scope and structure of the project, including its size and complexity, influence the estimation process.
-A project's organisational and managerial attributes, like communication effectiveness and the presence of precise requirements, can affect the development process and thus, the estimates.
+A project's organisational and managerial attributes, such as Communication Effectiveness and the presence of precise requirements, can impact the development process.
+This, in turn, can affect the estimates.

 Factors such as regulatory constraints, market competition, and resource availability shape software estimates within the external environment.
 These external conditions influence the project's timeline and costs, contributing to the overall risk and uncertainty associated with the project.